tc39/proposal-class-public-fields/README.md

 ##### Instance Property Declarations Without Initializers

-When no initializer is specified for a declared property, the act of executing a property initializer will simply be a no-op.
-This is useful for scenarios where initialization needs to happen somewhere other than in the declarative init position (ex.
+When no initializer is specified for a declared property, the presence of the property will have no effect on any objects instantiated from the class.
+This is useful for scenarios where initialization needs to happen somewhere other than in the declarative initialization position (ex.
 If the property depends on constructor-injected data and thus needs to be initialized inside the construtor, or if the property is managed externally by something like a decorator or framework).

 Additionally, it's sometimes useful for derived classes to "silently" specify a class property that may have been setup on a base class (either using or not using property declarations).
 For this reason, a declaration with no initializer should not attempt to overwrite data potentially written by a base class.